samlotti/blip/docs/doc.md

 *@

 #### @include templateName arg1, arg2
+#### @include package.templateName arg1, arg2   <-- If not in the same package as calling template
-Calls the templateName process (generated) function passing in the arguments if any.
+Calls the templateName render (generated) function passing in the arguments if any.

 Example:
 ```